andyrobinson/ard-nav/README.md

 10. Don't forget fallback timer which reboots the arduino after a period of inactivity (aka crash)
 11. Need to review all limits (e.g. max steer time) before attempting longer journeys

+## Hot tips

+Looking at the serial output on a Mac (from https://stackoverflow.com/questions/12254378/how-to-find-the-serial-port-number-on-mac-os-x)

+ls /dev/tty.*

+then you can read that serial port using the screen command:

+screen /dev/tty.[yourSerialPortName] [yourBaudRate]

 ## Notes on how Adafruit GPS Library works

 The read() method just reads a single character.
 It has two buffers, which it fills alternately.
 When read() gets an end of line from the GPS, then it closes the current buffer with a null, sets a flag to say that there's data available and switches processing to the other buffer.
 Note that there's no requirement to pick up the data, it just carries on alternating buffers.